Tareena Shakil: Crimes

-According to Shakil, once in Islamic State territory, she was "shocked" to see the Islamic State flag and soon decided that she had made a 'mistake' and wanted to return.
+According to Shakil, once in Islamic State territory, she soon decided that she had made a 'mistake' and wanted to return.
 She would later complain that there was "no police there for me to ring to help".
-At the time she decided to leave Raqqa was coming under military bombardment from opposing forces, which may have been the reason she decided to leave the 'caliphate'.
+At the time she decided to leave ISIL's Syrian capital of Raqqa, it was coming under military bombardment from opposing forces, which may have been the reason she decided to leave the 'caliphate'.
 She successfully escaped by bribing a taxi driver to drive her to the Turkish border where she surrendered to Turkish border guards.
-She was arrested as soon as she flew back to London Heathrow by British police.
-There have been a number of critics of Shakil's escape story, particularly due to her claims that she had been initially allowed to leave the home for single women by its authoritarian owner to go and buy internet credit.
+She was arrested by British police as soon as she flew back to Heathrow Airport.

+There have been a number of critics of Shakil's escape story, particularly due to her claims that she had been initially allowed to leave the home for unmarried women by its authoritarian owner to go and buy internet credit.
 Experts at her later trial would testify that this would not be possible because of extreme limits on married women's movement in the streets of Raqqa, let alone for non-married women.

 Trial

 Shakil initially told police that it had "never been her intention to enter Syria" and that she had been kidnapped there, something she now admits was a lie.
-At trial Shakil claimed she had been 'forced' to pose with the machine guns and only went because she wanted to live under sharia law.
-"Oddly", The Guardian commented, she told the jury that she had only put her child in an ISIS balaclava because the toddler "enjoyed wearing hats".
+At trial, Shakil claimed she had been 'forced' to pose with the machine guns and only went because she wanted to live under sharia law.
+"Oddly", The Guardian commented, she told the jury that she had only put her child in an ISIL balaclava because the toddler "enjoyed wearing hats".

 The prosecution, however, asserted that she in fact knew full well what she had been doing when she went to Syria, as evidenced by the fact that she had not only encouraged acts of terrorism in messages to others but called for others to come and fight for the Islamic State and had researched Syria since 2014.
 Shakil, however, continued to claim that "I just wanted to live an Islamic life, not to kill anybody".
-She accepted that she was aware of the eminent news reports about ISIS before had gone, but said she hadn't heard they were committing atrocities, something her trial judge would later reject as manifestly false.
-Evidence such as a picture she had taken with an assault rifle was presented.
-Shakil claims that the weapon belonged to the husband of the owner of the single-women house, and that he "must have left it and gone somewhere" and the women and her then started taking pictures with it, and she says there is "nothing else to that picture".
+She accepted that she was aware of the eminent news reports about ISIS before had gone, but said she hadn't heard they were committing atrocities, something her trial judge would later reject as false.
+Evidence such as a picture taken of an assault rifle was presented.
+Shakil claims that the weapon belonged to the husband of the owner of the single-women house, and that he "must have left it and gone somewhere" and the women and her then started taking pictures with it, and she said there is "nothing else to that picture".
 She says that the picture of her son next to a gun was not taken by her.
 However, other images of Shakil with guns which she had tried to delete were recovered from her phone by police and used as evidence against her at her trial.